-The Mind-Body healing approach, on the other hand places stress management, emotional state, self-image, and spiritual wholeness at the center of the examination – after all, most of the symptoms in the body have their roots in the mind and emotions.
+The Mind-Body healing approach places stress management, emotional state, self-image, and spiritual wholeness at the center of the examination – after all, most of the symptoms in the body have their roots in the mind and emotions.

 - The Mind-Body healing approach recognizes that there is a great power in belief and provides a way for the patient to access the power of their positive beliefs, and to change the beliefs that are impeding personal growth and peak performance.

-- It recognizes the power of epigenetic factors (Listen to conversation with Dr. Miller and Dr. Bruce Lipton).
+- It recognizes the power of epigenetic factors (Listen to a conversation with Dr. Miller and Dr. Bruce Lipton)

 - It utilizes the enormous potential of neuroplasticity and our potential for change that even extends to the level of growing new neurons in addition to modifying synapses in the brain –we can literally rewire the brain.